Parth04Dalvi/AI-Powered-Meeting-Minutes-Generator/README.md

-I will write a detailed README file for your AI-Powered Meeting Minutes Generator project.
-I'll include sections for the project's purpose, key features, setup instructions, how to use the application, and the technologies used.
-This will make your project easy for others to understand and run.

 AI-Powered Meeting Minutes Generator 📝
 This project is an AI-powered tool that automates the creation of meeting minutes.
 It uses a state-of-the-art speech-to-text model to transcribe meeting audio and a large language model (LLM) to summarize the transcript into a professional, well-structured report.